Estimating trisection genus via gem theory: Basic notions of gem theory

 Therefore: \begin{itemize} \item $\vert K(\G)\vert$ is a {\it closed $n$-manifold} iff, for each color $c\in\Delta_n$, all $\hat c$-residues of $\G$ represent the $(n-1)$-sphere; \item $\vert K(\G)\vert$ is a {\it singular\footnote{A {\it singular (PL) $n$-manifold} is a closed connected $n$-dimensional polyhedron admitting a simplicial triangulation where the links of vertices are closed connected $(n-1)$-manifolds, while the links of the $h$-simplices, with $h > 0$, are $(n-h-1)$-spheres.
 Vertices whose links are not PL $(n-1)$-spheres are called {\it singular}.

-The notion extends also to polyhedra associated to colored graphs, provided that links of vertices are considered in the first barycentric subdivision; moreover, in this case, the condition regarding $h$-simplices, $h >0$, directly follows from that regarding vertices.} $n$-manifold} iff, for each color $c\in\Delta_n$, all $\hat c$-residues of $\G$ represent closed connected $(n-1)$-manifolds. \end{itemize}
+The notion extends also to polyhedra associated to colored graphs, provided that links are considered in the first barycentric subdivision: in this case, the condition regarding $h$-simplices, $h >0$, directly follows from that about vertices.} $n$-manifold} iff, for each color $c\in\Delta_n$, all $\hat c$-residues of $\G$ represent closed connected $(n-1)$-manifolds. \end{itemize}

 \begin{remark} \end{remark}